juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 CSI Driver can optionally run secret validation, helping users to correctly fill in their [volume credentials](./pv.md#volume-credentials).
 If a wrong [volume token](https://juicefs.com/docs/zh/cloud/acl#client-token) is used, the secret fails to create and user is prompted with relevant errors.

-To enable validating webhook, write this in your cluster values (refer to our default [`values.yaml`](https://github.com/juicedata/charts/blob/main/charts/juicefs-csi-driver/values.yaml#L342)):
+To enable validating webhook, write this in your cluster values:

 ```yaml name="values-mycluster.yaml"
 validatingWebhook: